-- 15.3 In spite of Clause 15.1, neither Party limits or excludes any of the following: - 15.3.1 its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors; - 15.3.2 its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; and - 15.3.3 any liability that cannot be excluded or limited by Law. - 15.4 In spite of Clause 15.1, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 9.4, Error!
-Reference source not found., 16.3 or Schedule 7 (Staff Transfer) of the Contract. - 15.5 In spite of Clause 15.1, but subject to Clauses 15.2 and 15.3, the Supplier's total aggregate liability in each Contract Year under Clause 18.8.5 is no more than the Data Protection Liability Cap. - 15.6 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 15.7 When calculating the Supplier's liability under Clause 15.1 the following items will not be taken into consideration: - 15.7.1 Deductions; and - 15.7.2 any items specified in Clause 15.4. - 15.8 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.

-16. Obeying the law

-- 16.1 The Supplier shall comply with the provisions of Schedule 26 (Sustainability). - 16.2 The Supplier shall comply with the provisions of: - 16.2.1 the Official Secrets Acts 1911 to 1989; and - 16.2.2 section 182 of the Finance Act 1989. - 16.3 The Supplier indemnifies the Buyer against any costs resulting from any Default by the Supplier relating to any applicable Law. - 16.4 The Supplier must appoint a Compliance Officer who must be responsible for ensuring that the Supplier complies with Law, Clause 16.1 and Clauses 31 to 36.
+- 15.2.2 Loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 15.3 In spite of Clause 15.1, neither Party limits or excludes any of the following: - 15.3.1 its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors; - 15.3.2 its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; and - 15.3.3 any liability that cannot be excluded or limited by Law. - 15.4 In spite of Clause 15.1, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 9.3, 16.3 or Schedule 7 (Staff Transfer) of the Contract. - 15.5 In spite of Clause 15.1, but subject to Clauses 15.2 and 15.3, the Supplier's total aggregate liability in each Contract Year under Clause 18.8.5 is no more than the Data Protection Liability Cap. - 15.6 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 15.7 When calculating the Supplier's liability under Clause 15.1 the following items will not be taken into consideration: - 15.7.1 Deductions; and - 15.7.2 any items specified in Clause 15.4. - 15.8 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers. - 16.
+Obeying the law - 16.1 The Supplier shall comply with the provisions of Schedule 26 (Sustainability). - 16.2 The Supplier shall comply with the provisions of: - 16.2.1 the Official Secrets Acts 1911 to 1989; and - 16.2.2 section 182 of the Finance Act 1989. - 16.3 The Supplier indemnifies the Buyer against any costs resulting from any Default by the Supplier relating to any applicable Law. - 16.4 The Supplier must appoint a Compliance Officer who must be responsible for ensuring that the Supplier complies with Law, Clause 16.1 and Clauses 31 to 36.